strange-type/DanielFridgren/src/content/blog/the-fallacy-of-scalability.md

 Variation: Scalable solutions tend to flatten out local and cultural variation.
 Homogeneity is often a result of the hunt for scalability.

-Robustness: What’s scalable in terms of human enterprises is often centralized and with single points of failure - Fragile.
+Robustness: What’s scalable in terms of human enterprises is often centralized and with single points of failure, becoming fragile.

 These losses are not accidental, but structural.
 Scalability favours short feedback loops and repeatability.
 Value which unfolds slowly, that is distributed across many people, or resists standardisation becomes hard to justify within dominant investment models.
 The returns are  delayed, indirect, and difficult to attribute.
 As a result, they fall outside what markets are well-equipped to fund, even when they are foundational to everything that follows.